cannatag/ldap3/docs/manual/source/tutorial_abstraction_reader.rst

 Search scope
 ------------
-By default the Reader searche the whole sub tree of the requested base.
+By default the Reader searchs the whole sub tree starting from the specified base.
 If you want to search entries only in the base, you can pass the
 ``sub_tree=False`` parameter in the Reader definition.
 You can also override the default scope with the ``search_level()``, ``search_object()`` and
 ``search_subtree()`` methods of the Reader object::